lytwalker/AngularOnRails/README.md

 # AngularOnRails
-[experiment] Add Rails Back-end to a Angular app
+Based on tutorial on https://github.com/ga-wdi-lessons/angular-on-rails [experiment/study] Add Rails Back-end to a Angular app